Can Medicines Be Taken With Milk

 Some antibacterials e.g. tetracyclines can chelate with calcium present in the milk and other dairy products to form insoluble complexes that are poorly absorbed and have reduced antibacterial effects.

-In other cases, such as in laxatives containing bisacodyl that are coated with an intention to prevent their dissolution into the acid environment of the stomach, and cause them to go to the intestine to dissolve there for the intended action.
-Milk lowers the stomach acidity and causes the drug to dissolve there instead of intestine, causing irritation in the stomach and hard stomach ache.
+Milk is also to be avoided with laxatives containing bisacodyl.
+The coating on such meds is done with an intention to prevent their dissolution into the stomach which has an acidic environment.
+The coating on these pills help the drug dissolve only when it reached the intestine.
+When you take milk with the drug it lowers the stomach acidity and causes the drug to dissolve there instead of in the intestine, causing irritation in the stomach and hard stomach ache.

-Separating the dosages of the meds and antacids or calcium supplements by 2 to 3 hours goes some way towards reducing the effects of this type of interaction.
+Separating the dosages of such medicines and antacids or calcium supplements by 2 to 3 hours goes some way towards reducing the effects of this type of interaction.

 1. Tetracycline and Teracycline-like antibiotics